Nico Hoerner Preview, Player Props: Cubs vs. Brewers

-On Friday, Nico Hoerner (.286 slugging percentage in past 10 games, with no homers) and the Chicago Cubs play the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
-First pitch is at 8:10 PM ET.
+Nico Hoerner -- with a slugging percentage of .257 in his past 10 games (including zero home runs) -- will be in action for the Chicago Cubs against the Milwaukee Brewers, with Freddy Peralta on the hill, on September 30 at 7:10 PM ET.

-He racked up two hits (going 2-for-4) in his last appearance against the Braves.
+He had a hitless performance in his previous game (0-for-3) against the Brewers.

 Sportsbook Promo Codes